microsoft/FluidFramework/packages/framework/ai-collab/README.md

 1. Handle 429 rate limit error from OpenAI API.
 1. Top level arrays are not supported with current DSL.
 1. Structured Output fails when multiple schema types have the same first field name (e.g. id: sf.identifier on multiple types).
+1. Your Application's SharedTree Schema must have no more than 4 levels of nesting due to OpenAI structured output limitations.
+(4 because we add an extra layer of nesting internally)

 <!-- AUTO-GENERATED-CONTENT:START (README_FOOTER) -->